 In addition, our program is a recognized training site by the Intercollegiate Committee for Training in Paediatric Intensive Care Medicine (ICTPICM) of the United Kingdom.
-Under the current leadership of Jeffrey Burns, MD, MPH, the primary objective of the program is to prepare fellows for an academic career in pediatric critical care medicine.
+Under the current leadership of Meredith van Der Velden, MD, the primary objective of the program is to prepare fellows for an academic career in pediatric critical care medicine.
 Clinical skills are developed in the Medical/Surgical, Cardiac, and Medicine Intensive Care Units at Boston Children’s Hospital, complemented by rotations in Anesthesia.
 The program is an academically oriented fellowship and pursuance of scholarly activity and research are an expectation of each fellow.

 Our educational vision for fellows training in our program is comprised of the following: